Hilbert Space is a mathematical space proposed by David Hilbert, German Mathematician. It is an extension of Euclidean space for infinite dimensions.

 Linear Space

-The Linear spaces are vector spaces that are spread uniformly in all directions and do not have any curvatures.
-The derivative of functions at a given point is linear in operation since a derivative at a particular point in a function is nothing but, a tangent.
+Linear spaces are vector spaces that are spread uniformly in all directions and do not have any curvature.
+The derivative of functions at a given point is linear in operation, since a derivative at a particular point in a function is nothing but a tangent.

 Topological Space

-The Topological spaces gained momentum in the early 20th century.
+Topological spaces gained momentum in the early 20th century.
 They provide a general framework for continuity, convergence and compactness of functions.
-In simple they are used to study small aspect of a larger structure in detail with more clarity.
-It is famously described as rubber sheet geometry, i.e. study of geometric properties that are insensitive to stretching and shrinking and shrinking without tearing or glueing.
+Basically, they are used to study small aspects of a larger structure in detail with more clarity.
+It is famously described as rubber sheet geometry, i.e. the study of geometric properties that are insensitive to stretching and shrinking and shrinking without tearing or glueing.

 Metric Space

-A Metric space is used to measure the distance between two points and general geometric operations.
-Metric space is a topological space but not all topological spaces are metric spaces.
+Metric space is used to measure the distance between two points and general geometric operations.
+Metric space is a topological space, but not all topological spaces are metric spaces.

-The Banach and normed spaces are spaces that incorporate the interaction of both algebra and geometry.
+Banach and Normed spaces are spaces that incorporate the interaction of both algebra and geometry.
 Norm generally means the length, thus these spaces provide for more powerful results.

-With a glimpse of understanding mathematical spaces, it helps us to understand what a Hilbert space would mean!
+With this basic understanding of mathematical spaces, we can now try to understand what Hilbert space is!

 Hilbert Space

-In physics, we study objects travelling at speeds comparable to that of light under Relativistic mechanics, and other lower and real-world speeds under non-relativistic mechanics.
+In physics, we study objects traveling at speeds comparable to that of light under Relativistic mechanics, and other lower and real-world speeds under non-relativistic mechanics.
 Thus, Hilbert space is useful to understand and study non-relativistic Quantum Mechanics.
-Hilbert space is a linear space with an operation of the inner product i.e. scalar product and is similar to the metric space in totality.
-The various wave functions in quantum mechanics, that describe the states of quantum particles live in Hilbert space.
+Hilbert space is a linear space with an operation of the inner product, i.e. scalar product, and is similar to the metric space in totality.
+The various wave functions in quantum mechanics that describe the states of quantum particles live in Hilbert space.
 It is a fusion of algebra, topology and geometry.

-In quantum physics, a particle is considered as an object that is localized in a physical space i.e. 3 Dimensional Euclidean Space.
-The particle is described in terms of states, observables or expectation values and these are given by vectors in Hilbert Space.
-Thus, this aids to find the probability density of the quantum particle in the space.
+In quantum physics, a particle is considered to be an object that is localized in a physical space, i.e., 3-Dimensional Euclidean Space.
+The particle is described in terms of states, observables or expectation values these are given by vectors in Hilbert Space.
+Thus, this space aids in finding the probability density of a quantum particle in the space.

-The Euclidean space could accommodate almost all functions but was limited in dimensions i.e. Euclidean space is considered to be a finite dimensioned space.
-While the Hilbert space is an extension of Euclidean space and an infinite dimensioned space.
+Euclidean space could accommodate almost all functions, but was limited in terms of dimensions, i.e..
+Euclidean space is considered to be a finite-dimensioned space, while Hilbert space is an extension of Euclidean space and is an infinite-dimensioned space.

 Thus, Hilbert space is a mathematical space with infinite dimension.
-Almost all operations from simple arithmetic to complex mathematical problems can be solved in the Hilbert space.
-The popular application of Hilbert spaces is in Quantum Mechanics.
-With the help of vectors, that are commonly referred to as Eigen Vectors, Hilbert spaces help in solving the mysterious behavior of the quantum particles.
-They allow the quantum particles to undergo transformations by values called Eigenvalues and brings in a relation between these vectors and values to solve a particular quantum problem.
+Almost all operations, from simple arithmetic to complex mathematical problems, can be solved in Hilbert space.
+The most popular application of Hilbert spaces is in Quantum Mechanics.
+With the help of vectors, which are commonly referred to as Eigen Vectors, Hilbert spaces help in solving the mysterious behavior of quantum particles.
+They allow the quantum particles to undergo transformations by values called Eigenvalues and establishes a relation between these vectors and values to solve particular quantum problems.